oracle/docker-images/OracleDataIntegrator/README.md

 The database connection details are required for creating ODI specific RCU schemas while configuring ODI domain.
 While using a 12.2.0.1 CDB/PDB DB, ensure PDB is used to load the schemas.
 RCU loading on CDB is not supported.

+The Oracle Database image can be pulled from the [DockerStore](https://store.docker.com/images/oracle-database-enterprise-edition) or the [Oracle Container Registry](https://container-registry.oracle.com) or you can build your own using the Dockerfiles and scripts in [GitHub Location](https://github.com/oracle/docker-images/tree/master/OracleDatabase/dockerfiles/12.2.0.1)

 Create an environment file **db.env.list**

         ORACLE_SID=<DB SID>